 It is understandable that many women fear that breast implants may increase their chances of breast cancer.
 Breast implants change the look, shape, and feel of the breasts.
 Fortunately, breast implants are some of the most studied medical devices in history.
 There is no compelling evidence that they change your risk of breast cancer.
 Implants do affect the quality of your mammogram, but radiologists have techniques to examine the breast tissue around the implant.

 Myth #3: Young women don’t get breast cancer

 Approximately 5% of breast cancer cases are diagnosed in women under the age of 40.
 Breast cancer risk increases as you grow older, but it can occur at any age.
 Any woman experiencing symptoms of breast cancer—a breast lump or mass, nipple discharge, changes to the skin of breast or nipple, breast pain—should be examined by a doctor, regardless of age.

 Both men and women have breast tissue.
 Therefore, both men and women can get breast cancer.
 While exceedingly rare (less than 1% of all breast cancers occur in men), signs or symptoms of breast cancer in men should not be overlooked.
 Men with a strong family history of breast cancer or known genetic mutation (BRCA) should consider regular screening.

 Myth #5: Breast cancer can only be inherited

 Many women are less concerned when it comes to screening for breast cancer because “it doesn’t run in the family.”
 The vast majority (up to 75-80%) of patients with breast cancer do not have a genetic mutation or family history.
 A genetic mutation or family history certainly increases your risk, but it is essential to remember that breast cancer can occur in any woman.

-By: Dr. Richard Wagner
+Blog Author: Dr. Richard Wagner